Food trends are very interesting to watch and this trend is dear to my heart (and stomach). So what’s changed in organic since I started my journey?

-- People are starting to value both organic (how food is grown) and local (where food is grown).
+- People are starting to value both organics (how food is grown) and local (where food is grown).
 Both can be important pieces of a diet that is sustainable for us and for our planet.

-- Organic isn’t considered “fringe” any more.
+- It isn’t considered “fringe” any more.
 The wonderful New York Times article on Dr. Greene’s Organic Rx (ranked #4 health story for all of 2007 based on volume of comments) is a great example.

 - I can find most food ingredients I want certified organic (or wild) during some season of the year.
-When I started this journey there were some ingredients that I just couldn.t find.
+When I started this journey there were some ingredients that I just couldn’t find.
 New things are becoming available all the time and now I can cook almost anything I desire . if I plan ahead.
 My 12-year-old son just cooked a 5 course French meal for the family.
 It was an assignment for his French class, but he insisted that it be 100% organic.
 Not easy to do, but what a great meal!!

 - Travel is becoming easier.
 Sterling Airlines announced an all organic option on flights.
 It’s only in Europe now, but that’s a big step forward.
-And in the US, more airports have something organic available.
+And in the US, more airports have something available.

-Bon Appétit, Organic Style!
+Bon Appétit, In Style!